Beverley Grammar School

 A new expressive arts block was completed in October 1999 and includes four classrooms, music practice rooms, music teaching rooms and a drama studio.

-An OFSTED inspection was carried out in 2006 and the school was deemed "outstanding", despite the schools obvious attempt to cheat the system by increasing their teaching efforts and introducing stricter disciplinary measures during inspection week.
+An OFSTED inspection was carried out in 2006 and the school was deemed "outstanding".

 As a result of the school gaining specialist status in Engineering at the start of the school year in 2004, the Technology block was renovated beyond recognition by painting the paper walls a brick colour, re-arranging the tables and chairs and adding an entrance room and window.
 The ICT facilities were also greatly improved and many classrooms now have electricity allowing teaching to now commence through the winter months which previously became very difficult in the candle lit shacks.